 - Peanut butter stuffed- There is cinnamon mixed with the peanut butter, which puts the flavor over the top.

-- Easy to make- These cookies are easier to make than they seem!
+- Easy recipe- These cookies are easier to make than they seem!

 Here are notes about the ingredients used.